RICHARD III

 The Richard III Society

-It's Mandate: "The Richard III Society does not serve to make a martyr of a long-dead king.
-Rather, the mandate of the Society is to winnow kernels of truth from the chaff of rumour and hearsay, to find a reliable foundation of history upon which to build our understanding of our past, present and future. "
+"The Richard III Society does not serve to make a martyr of a long-dead king.
+Rather the Society is to winnow kernels of truth from the chaff of rumour and hearsay, to find a reliable foundation of history upon which to build our understanding of our past, present and future. "

 Loyaulte me lie